Mojang/EducationContent/python/lesson8/activity1.md

 ```

 ## Step 1
-**Part 1:** Write a code to make the Agent move forward while tilling and planting saplings, on the **grass** blocks, to its left.
+**Part 1:** Write some code to make the Agent move forward while tilling and planting saplings, on the **grass** blocks, to its left.
 Example of
 function structure:
 ```python
 def function_name():